MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users/New-MgUser.md

 ### -LastPasswordChangeDateTime
 The time when this Microsoft Entra user last changed their password or when their password was created, whichever date the latest action was performed.
-The date and time information uses ISO 8601 format and is always in UTC time.
+The date and time information uses ISO 8601 format and is always in UTC.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Returned only on $select.